 Spend a full day exploring the San Juan Islands via naturalist-led hikes and by kayak.
 Search for orca whales.

 Clear into Canada in the charming city of Victoria and choose from several tailor-made options to explore based on your interests.
-Visit private gardens, bike along the waterfront, take a historical stroll through Old Town or peruse the collections at local art galleries.
+Visit private gardens, bike along the waterfront, take a historical stroll through Old Town, or discover James Bay on an architecture tour.
 In the evening, enjoy a private reception at the Robert Bateman Centre while taking in the incredible collection of paintings.

 Located in the Strait of Georgia, between the mainland of British Columbia and Vancouver Island, the Gulf Islands are a kayaker’s paradise.
 Explore the myriad islets and rocky coasts and keep an eye out for harbor seals and an array of sea birds, shore birds and birds of prey.